Simon-Brandt/ShellArgparser/docs/roadmap.md

 - Bug fixes:
   - A bug was fixed where some arguments could be omitted from the help message when using very narrow columns.
 - Other improvements:
-  - The CI now actually run the tests, instead of failing to find the test files.
+  - The CI now actually runs the tests, instead of failing to find the test files.
   - There is a new script to simplify the preparation of releases.
   - The documentation has been slightly improved.